 - Maintain satisfactory progress through the curriculum, as outlined in the academic plan

-- Graduate with an undergraduate degree from UHM
+- Graduate with an undergraduate degree from UHM; and

-To document good standing, students must obtain and submit to PAC annual evaluations from JABSOM, Honors, and PAC and evaluations from each health-related and community service activity.
+To document good standing, students must obtain and submit to PAC annual evaluations from Honors and PAC, and evaluations from each health-related and community service activity.
 Evaluations will address academics, Honors, extracurricular activities, and character; positive evaluations constitute good standing.
 Once students have submitted their evaluations, they will be cleared to register for the upcoming semester.
 Students who fail to submit their evaluations before registration begins will have a "hold" placed on their record.

 Terminating the Agreement

-Participating in DMEAP is an agreement to commit to attending JABSOM.
-By offering an early acceptance into JABSOM and providing significant financial, academic, career and personal support throughout the student's undergraduate years, it is the University's full expectation that, upon DMEAP completion, JABSOM scholars will enroll in JABSOM and eschew interest in any other medical school.
+By offering an early acceptance into JABSOM and providing significant financial, academic, career and personal support throughout the student's undergraduate years, it is the University's full expectation that, upon DMEAP completion, participants will enroll in JABSOM and eschew interest in any other medical school.
 The University may pursue scholarship and other reimbursement from students who successfully complete DMEAP and apply to other medical schools.

 When JABSOM, Honors, or PAC terminates the agreement: Students who fail to meet the requirements for maintaining eligibility (see above) will receive an immediate warning in writing via email and be placed on probation at the end of the same semester.
 Students should note that their "@hawaii.edu" email address is an official mode of communication at UHM and that it is students' responsibility to check their email account frequently.